SixSq/old.sixsq.github.com/_posts/2012-05-15-job-java-dev-gaia.md

 Selection Process
 -----------------

 Following phone interviews a selection board will be held early June.
-The selected candidate is expected to start later in June.
+The selected candidate would ideally start later in June.

 Interested?
 [Get in touch](mailto:jobs@sixsq.com).